-The other identifiable intangible assets includes assets acquired through the interest in the subsidiary of Webjet Marketing North America LLC, intangible assets acquired through the acquisition of the Zuji group of entities, domain names, other software licences and development and supplier agreements.
+The other identifiable intangible assets intangible assets acquired through the acquisition of the Zuji group of entities, domain names, other software licences and development and supplier agreements.

 Other intangible assets all have a finite life and are assessed individually in determining useful life for amortisation.
 The useful lives of these assets range from 3 - 5 years.